Something About Merri….

 In 2022, four of Merri’s generative digital fine art works on metal, (originally a part of her thesis exhibition at UMass) were commissioned by Google to be displayed in their new building in Cambridge MA.

-In 2019 Merri returned to Westport and earned her MFA from UMass Dartmouth.
-She was a member of the Cultural Council from 2020-23 and in response to the Covid pandemic she started the Westport Artist in Residence Program at the Westport Land Conservation Trust so that the public could enjoy viewing artists at work in the beautiful nature of the Westport Land Conservation Trust.
+A member of the Cultural Council from 2020-23 and in response to the Covid pandemic she started the Westport Artist in Residence Program at the Westport Land Conservation Trust so that the public could enjoy viewing artists at work in the beautiful nature of the Westport Land Conservation Trust.

-Thanks to grant money from the Helen Ellis Trust and Bank of America, she curated six artist residencies over a period of four years at the Westport Woods on Adamsville road, where the residency is ongoing.
+Thanks to grant money from the Helen Ellis Trust and Bank of America, she curated six artist residencies over a period of four years at the Westport Woods on Adamsville Road, in tandem with the Westport Land Conservation Trust.

 In addition she has facilitated two Wampanoag events working with members of the Mashpee tribe and local non profits.